rear/rear.github.com/documentation/faq.md

 Your linux system linits the amount of open files for the user root to a default which is too low (usually 1024).
 You should increase it - see details in [issue #586](https://github.com/rear/rear/issues/586)

+*Question:* How to create a bootable USB disk from an ISO image

+Using the `BACKUP=NETFS` and `OUTPUT=ISO` method prodices an ISO image to boot from in rescue/rcover mode.
+However, suppose the system to recover (or clone) cannot use an ISO image to boot from, but does have an USB interface which could be used to boot from.
+The easiest way would be to copy the ISO image to an USB stick and boot from the USB stick, right?

+How can we do this?
+You can use *UNetbootin* to accomplish this.
+Only a few steps are required:

+    sfdisk /dev/sdd <<EOF
+    ;
+    EOF

+    mkfs.vfat -F32 -n REAR-USB  /dev/sdd1

+Pull and replug the USB stick.
+Verify it is mounted.

+    unetbootin method=diskimage isofile=/path/to/[ISO].iso installtype=USB targetdrive=/dev/sdd1 autoinstall=yes

+More information about unetbootin can be found at [http://sourceforge.net/p/unetbootin/wiki/commands/](http://sourceforge.net/p/unetbootin/wiki/commands/)

 ### Backup support

 ### System migrations